asathoor/plugins/ux-add-libraries/README.md

 # Use jQuery

-Try this in a post or page, as a proof of concept (note the position:relative style on the image tag):
+Add the following in a custom HTML block either on a post or page, as a proof of concept (note the position:relative style on the image tag):

 ~~~~
 <img